Give Your Business an Advantage with Certified Employees

 If you maintain or repair fire alarm systems, your state probably requires you to be certified.
 NICET certification may meet this requirement.
 While there are four levels of NICET certification, the first two are what most system technicians require:

 NICET Level I is for trainees and entry-level technicians who perform limited job tasks under frequent supervision.

 NICET Level II is for technicians who perform routine tasks under general daily supervision.

-NTT’s class is also helpful to personnel working in the fire alarm industry who engage in a combination of fire alarm system activities including layout, equipment selection, installation, acceptance testing, troubleshooting and servicing.
-NTT’s test-pre class of course also prepares you for the NICET Certification exams.
+NTT’s NICET I and II course is also helpful to personnel working in the fire alarm industry who engage in a combination of fire alarm system activities including layout, equipment selection, installation, acceptance testing, troubleshooting and servicing.
+NTT’s test-prep course of course also prepares you for the NICET Certification exams.